JTC tenders 2 industrial sites in Tuas and releases another for sale application

 What now remains unlaunched on the IGLS list for the half of 2018 are two out of six Confirmed List parcels and three of seven Reserve List sites.

-The 0.47 hectare site at Tuas South Link 3 (Plot 26) is zoned for Business-2 development and has a 20-year tenure with a maximum permissible gross plot ratio of 1.4.
-Its tender closes on June 19 at 11am.
+The 0.47ha site at Tuas South Link 3 (Plot 26) is zoned for Business-2 development and has a 20-year tenure with a maximum permissible gross plot ratio of 1.4.
+Its tender closes at 11am on June 19.

-The 2.41 ha site at Tuas South Link 1 (Plot 13) has a 30-year tenure with a maximum permissible gross plot ratio of 2.0.
-Its tender closes on June 5 at 11am.
+The 2.41ha site at Tuas South Link 1 (Plot 13) has a 30-year tenure with a maximum permissible gross plot ratio of 2.0.
+Its tender closes at 11am on June 5.

-The 0.45 ha site at Tuas South Link 3 (Plot 20) has a 20-year lease with a maximum permissible gross plot ratio of 1.4.
+The 0.45ha site at Tuas South Link 3 (Plot 20) has a 20-year lease with a maximum permissible gross plot ratio of 1.4.

 All three sites are zoned zoned for Business-2 development.